LaunchCodeEducation/data-analysis-curriculum/content/installations/jupyter-notebook/_index.md

 ## Setting up Jupyter Notebook

-[Jupyer](https://jupyter.org/) is a non-profit, open-source project that offers various tools and solutions.
-This course will utilize [Jupyer Notebook](https://jupyter-notebook.readthedocs.io/en/latest/) for documentation and code editing all within your browser.
+[Jupyter](https://jupyter.org/) is a non-profit, open-source project that offers various tools and solutions.
+This course will utilize [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/) for documentation and code editing all within your browser.

 The following command will install Jupyter Notebook onto your machine: